 Graduate School and Career Opportunities

 Clinical laboratory science provides a basis for a broad range of future endeavors.
 Graduates with a B.S. degree in clinical laboratory science can elect to pursue further study in medicine, dentistry, veterinary medicine, business or management, hospital administration, computer science, education, clinical chemistry, clinical microbiology, immunology, or another laboratory science area.
-The Division of Clinical Laboratory Science also offers a master’s degree in molecular diagnostic science.
+The Division of Clinical Laboratory Science also offers a master's degree in clinical laboratory sciencemolecular diagnostic science track.

 Clinical laboratory scientists are employed in hospital laboratories, commercial laboratories, physicians' office laboratories, research institutes, clinical trials, and forensic laboratories.
 Clinical laboratory scientists also may be employed as technical or sales representatives for corporations.
 Graduates of the program are very successful on national certification exams and enjoy high employment rates.
 See the alumni section of the Web site for examples of careers in clinical laboratory science.